Linking Germany and the Baltic States through the History of Medicine

 The first thing that jumps out is that it's mostly old white men who receive nominations.
 I'm highlighting that at this time there were no female nominees, or laureates of the Nobel Prize in pharmacology.

 How do you conduct your work practically?
 Do you have to travel to different archives, or is it all digital now?

-It's quite difficult, but I am very lucky to have Prof. Juris Salaks, Prof. Ieva Lībiete and Prof. Hansson in my network.
+It's quite difficult, but I am very lucky to have Prof. Juris Salaks, Asst.
+Prof. Ieva Lībiete and Prof. Hansson in my network.
 Prof. Hansson currently lives in Düsseldorf, but he's Swedish, so his home university is Lund University in Sweden, and he has strong connections to the Karolinska Institute in Stockholm where the Nobel Prize archive is located.
 Since they are quite well known in their fields, especially Prof. Salaks and Prof. Hansson, they have a big network.
 As soon as you say that they're your supervisors, other researchers give you access immediately.

 Michael (fifth from the left) giving a presentation at the 10th International Pharmaceutical Conference, Science and Practice 2019, in Kaunas.
 Photo from private archive.

 Then I have my own network that I'm working on establishing.
 This is why it's important for me to go to these conferences.
 I was scheduled to go to the Nobel Prize archives in Stockholm, but this has, of course, been cancelled due to the coronavirus pandemic.
 There, I would most likely have done “basement research”.
 Basically you have to use all available channels: the mail, going in person, and also electronically.

 What is it like looking through all this old information?

 The literature I'm accessing has not been touched for many, many years.
 This makes me understand that the field I have chosen is unique and something new.